Podonos

 audio | General audio file |

-Enable power normalization to ensure consistent audio volume levels during evaluation.
+Enable loudness normalization to ensure consistent audio volume levels during evaluation.

 If True, the evaluation automatically starts when you finish uploading the files.
 If False, you go to Workspace, confirm the evaluation session, and manually start the evaluation.